Adrian Lewis: Two-time PDC world champion suspended

 - From the section Darts

-Adrian Lewis has been suspended by the Professional Darts Corporation (PDC) with immediate effect following an incident at the UK Open Qualifiers.
+Two-time world champion Adrian Lewis has been suspended by the Darts Regulation Authority following an incident at the UK Open Qualifiers.

 The 33-year-old had to be led away by security at the end of Friday's quarter-final against Jose Justicia.